bheberer/billheberer.com/src/pages/junior-dev-value/index.md

 Junior developers value comes from the nature of who they are rather than the extent of their technical knowledge.
 Junior developers provide value by partaking in the team building and knowledge sharing processes of a team.
 They keep a team flexible by bringing on a fresh perspective and encourage the team to be better by their mere presence and engagement.
 Now, that all may seem a little less exciting depending on what you're into (I know it was for me at first), but I would argue that these contributions are just as important as the technical ones.

 If you find yourself not unconvinced, allow me to attempt to persuade you by further discussing the virtues of junior developers, and hopefully demonstrating how they seem to be so well disposed to participating in the process of team growth.
+I think that if I had truly paid attention and understood everything I'm about to share here, I wouldn't have made the same, impatient mistakes that I made during my internship.

 ## The Perspective